octoml/octoai-textgen-cookbook/simple_chat/README.md

 # How to build a simple chat bot with OctoAI and Langchain in Python

-OctoAI LLMs such as Llama2-70b are powerful open source large language models (LLMs) that can be used to power your chat apps (e.g. a Q&A bot like the one we'll demonstrate here).
+OctoAI LLMs such as Llama2-70b are very capable open source large language models (LLMs) that can be used to power your chat apps (e.g. a Q&A bot like the one we'll demonstrate here).

 In this example, you will build a dead-simple Python app powered by a Llama2-70b hosted on OctoAI and Langchain.
 The app runs on your terminal, all you need is a python interpreter, and you're ready to install the dependencies and get going!